sharetribe/flex-docs/src/docs/operator-guides/migrating-from-outside-sharetribe/index.md

 If you are running a marketplace outside the Sharetribe ecosystem, and would like to import data to Flex, it is possible.
-You will need to extract your data from its existing storage and transform it into a data format called Intermediary.
+You will need to extract your data from its existing storage and transform it into Sharetribe's proprietary data format called Intermediary.
 Sharetribe will then validate the transformed data and load it into Flex.

 This article will outline how you can encode data into Intermediary format, give you syntax examples of the format, and provide instructions on the migration process.

-The tooling for these migrations is still in it's infancy and will require some technical knowledge and a lots of patience.

 ## Intermediary data